 In April 2022, the Court granted the Defendants' Motion to Dismiss the class action complaint against WESCO Distribution, Inc. and granted the Plaintiffs a leave to amend the complaint.
-The Plaintiffs filed a second amended complaint to which the Defendants' filed a Motion to Dismiss in May 2022.
-Once briefing is completed on the Motion to Dismiss, it will be reviewed by the Court.
+The Plaintiffs filed a second amended complaint to which the Defendants filed a Motion to Dismiss in May 2022.
+In August 2022, the Court dismissed with prejudice the Plaintiffs' second amended complaint and the plaintiffs filed a Notice of Appeal with the Third Circuit Court of Appeals, where the case has been fully briefed and was argued before the Court in April 2023.